erwanM974/hibou_label/README.md

 # Entry language : Interactions (.hsf files)

-Interaction models are specified with .hsf (Hibou Specification File) files.
+Interaction models are specified with ".hsf" (Hibou Specification File) files.
 The figure below illustrates:
 - on the left the model of the interaction as a binary tree (mathematical model)
 - in the middle the encoding using the entry langage of HIBOU (PEG grammar)